AdamTovatt/edaf05/exam/study_guide.md

   * Activity selection
 - Proving correctness:
   * Exchange argument: Show that any optimal solution can be transformed into our greedy solution
+    - Assume there's a better solution
+    - Show we can exchange elements to match our greedy solution
+    - Prove this doesn't make the solution worse
+    - Example: In activity selection, if we can swap activities, we can always choose the one that ends first
   * Greedy stays ahead: Show that our greedy solution is always at least as good as any other solution at each step
+    - Show greedy solution is at least as good at each step
+    - Compare with any other solution
+    - Prove it maintains this advantage
+    - Example: In Huffman coding, show greedy choice leads to optimal prefix code
 - Example: Activity Selection
   * Problem: Select maximum number of activities that don't overlap
   * Greedy choice: Always pick the activity with earliest finish time